HYF-Class19/home/student-bios/VerouscaBio.md

+# Bio

+## Name

-# Hey there!
+Hey there!
 I'm Verousca

 I am a Cameroonian living in Belgium.
 I am an IT student in the beginners stage.
 I have high interest in web development and computer engineering.

 ## Hobbies